Cricut | Cutting Machines

 The Cricut Maker also comes with access to a sewing pattern library.
 If you aren’t familiar with sewing patterns, I’ll break it down.

-A sewing pattern is a template for tracing a cut pattern on to the material you’re going to sew.
+A sewing pattern is a template for tracing a cut pattern onto the material you’re going to sew.

 This is huge (especially for quilters).
 A project that took 2 hours to prep now would take only 15 minutes.